 Questioning That Deepens Comprehension.
 Editor's note: This post is co-authored by Nancy Frey, a Professor of Literacy in Educational Leadership at San Diego State University and a credentialed special educator, reading specialist, and administrator.

 This continued when I had a child.
 Here are twelve ways to nurture a love of reading in kids.
-1. Reflect on reading.
-We will only do things that we enjoy doing or feel are worth it.
-2. 3.
-4. 5.
 10 Tips to Create Great Readers.
 Great readers are made; they are not born (to paraphrase Vince Lombardi).

 After all, children don’t enter the world knowing how to decode words, make inferences, or cite evidence.
 They grow into great readers by learning great habits—accumulating a rich database of skills that add up to the ability to read fluently.
 Some children pick up those habits when adults read to them.
 Others will not reach those heights without targeted instruction in the classroom.
 In a habit-focused classroom, all students get abundant opportunities to practice new skills correctly, so when they sit down to read without our guidance, they can access those tools automatically.
 1 | Build habits at the moment of error, not at the moment of success.
 Guess My Lexile - The Book Whisperer.
 What do Jeff Kinney's popular Diary of a Wimpy Kid and Ray Bradbury's classic Fahrenheit 451 have in common?